-As you move toward the town of Tawang and places closer to the country of Tibet you’ll notice that dairy products are more in use.
-The people closer to the city are more dependent on the normal day to day products.
+As you move toward the eastern side of Arunachal people are dependent on bamboo and other leafy vegetables which are strictly boiled.
+Fried food is not very popular as people like to eat either boiled or smoked food.
+As you move toward the town of Tawang and places closer to the country of Tibet you'll notice that dairy products are more in use.
+The people closest to the city are more dependent on a normal day to day products.

 Now coming to the Food of Arunachal Pradesh:

-Rice is a staple product in Arunachal Pradesh food, and any other food is just a side dish.
-The main source of food anywhere is Rice but in Arunachal it is more focused.
-The most important and different thing about their rice is that the Arunachalis prefer to cook their rice in the hollow bamboo over some hot coal to give it a different flavour than other types of rice.
-Who doesn’t want to taste that right?
+Rice is a staple food in Arunachal Pradesh food, and any other food is just a side dish.
+The most important and different thing about their rice is that in Arunachal, they prefer to cook their rice in the hollow bamboo over some hot coal to give it a different flavour than other types of rice.
+Who doesn't want to taste that right?

 2. Bamboo Shoot

-Bamboo shoot is widely eaten through all the North Eastern States because of its delicate flavor and is a chief component of Arunachal Pradesh food.
-I don’t know if you have noticed but the Arunachalis use Bamboo shoot in almost every dish they make it is the main ingredient without which their food would be left incomplete.
-Bamboo shoots are used in the dishes of boiled vegetables, cooked meat, pickles and chutneys.
-Not to forget to mention it is delicious.
+Bamboo shoot is widely eaten through all the North Eastern States because of its delicate flavour and is a chief component of food in Arunachal Pradesh.
+The delicious bamboo shoots are used in the dishes of boiled vegetables, cooked meat, pickles and chutneys.

 3. Pika Pila